matejci/cards/README.md

 * Redis 7

 Setting up locally:
+- make sure you created .env file and have all ENV vars set
 - make sure Postgres server is up and running
 - make sure Redis server is up and running
 - rails db:create